TRACK 9: DERELICT FISHING GEAR

 Collectively, these organizations will demonstrate the progress being made at different levels with multiple stakeholders that together represent significant progress on this issue.
 This session will be interactive, providing the audience with an opportunity for learning through the discussion of case studies.

-Successful Newly Lost Fishing Gear Programs and the Role of Local Ecological Knowledge to Solve Marine Debris Problems
+The Role of Local Ecological Knowledge to Solve Derelict Fishing Gear and Other Marine Debris Problems

-The session will close with a panel discussion featuring successful programs that systematically remove newly lost fishing gear through collaboration with fishers, volunteers, and fisheries managers.
-This panel will provide examples from a variety of net and trap fisheries of programs involving the fisheries managers and the private sector, including commercial and recreational fishers, designed to locate and remove lost fishing gear on at least an annual basis.
+This session will provide examples from a variety of net and trap fisheries in North America of programs involving the private sector, including commercial and recreational fishers, designed to locate and remove lost fishing gear on at least an annual basis.
 The session will cover the regulatory and/or programmatic framework needed to achieve regular removal of lost fishing gear and will cover lessons learned, challenges, costs, and funding.

 See Other Tracks: Monitoring and Citizen Science · Research and Microplastic/Microfibers · Prevention · Private Sector Collaboration, Technology, and Innovation · Education and Communication · Implementing Effective Law Regulations, and Policy · Removal · Single-Use Product Policies, Regulations and Laws · Innovative Case Studies from Around the World